 - Mechanical Scales up to 10,000 kg (20,000 lb)

-NOTE: An additional Canadian Application must be filled out.
-CLICK HERE to obtain Canadian application.
+NOTE: An additional Canadian Application must be filled out and can be obtained here.
 This application must be submitted to both NCWM and Measurement Canada.

 OIML Certificate System (CS)